tsipkens/atems/README.md

 On use of this code or the *k*-means segmentation procedure described [above](#k-means-segmentation-seg_kmeans), please tentatively cite:

-[Sipkens, T. A., Zhou., L., Rogak, S. N. (2020).
-Aggregate-level segmentation of soot TEM images by unsupervised machine learning. *European Aerosol Conference*, Aachen, Germany.][eac20]
+[Sipkens, T. A., Rogak, S. N. (In press).
+Technical note: Using k-means to identify soot aggregates in transmission electron microscopy images.
+Journal of Aerosol Science.][jaskmeans]

 More information will be made available here should this citation be updated.